MICHEL MARTIN, HOST:

 (SOUNDBITE OF LAUGHTER)

 MARTIN: Don't make me laugh.
 It hurts.
 Before we go, before we let you go, do you mind if I check your thoughts on this one story?
-It's the question of how marijuana should be classified by the Drug Enforcement Agency, that two governors, Christine Gregoire of Washington, Lincoln Chafee of Rhode Island, both kind of a kind of iconoclastic, you know, figures - the current classification called Schedule I says that there's no accepted medical uses, and that creates some problems for regulators.
-Now, a lot of states are actually allowing marijuana for medicinal purposes.
+It's the question of how marijuana should be classified by the Drug Enforcement Agency, that two governors, Christine Gregoire of Washington, Lincoln Chafee of Rhode Island, both kind of iconoclastic, you know, figures - the current classification called Schedule I says that there's no accepted medical uses, and that creates some problems for regulators now that a lot of states are actually allowing marijuana for medicinal purposes.
 According to the L.A.
-Times, 16 states in the District of Columbia currently allow using marijuana as medicine.
+Times, 16 states and the District of Columbia currently allow using marijuana as medicine.
 Ten more states are considering it.
 That's almost half.
 But the Obama demonstration says no dice.

 Ruben, you're in California, one of those states.